top of page

 Trailer Skips, What Are They?

-Trailer Skips are essentially mini skips fitted to a tandem trailer, which is registered.
+Trailer Skips are essentially mini skips fitted to a registered tandem trailer.
 This means that if you want it positioned on the road, no council permit is required, saving customers some money.
-They also have a hinged lid attached, which is usually lockable, keeping unwanted neighbours' waste out!
+They also have a hinged lid, which is usually lockable, keeping out unwanted neighbours' waste!

 The main disadvantage of mobile skips is the access height of the skip bins.
-As you can see in the photo, the top edge of the skip is very high, and they are also not very long.
-This restricts what you can load into the skip, such as couches, long cabinets, and extension ladders, plus more.
+As you can see in the photo, the top edge of the skip is very high, and it is also not very long.
+This restricts what you can load into the skip, including couches, long cabinets, extension ladders, and more.
 It also makes loading heavy items very awkward and dangerous.
 The item you're loading could easily fall back onto you and injure you.

 If you are short in stature or your age has taken its toll, you would more than likely find it difficult to load one of these mobile skips.

 You are also restricted by what you can load into them.
-They have a maximum general light waste limit, which is a reasonable and fair weight limit.
-However, you are not allowed any concrete, bricks, etc, within the load.
+They have a maximum general light waste limit, which is reasonable and fair.
+However, you are not allowed any concrete, bricks, etc within the load.
 This is because they are emptied by a front loader compactor truck.
-If the load within the trailer skip is too heavy, the front loader won't be able to lift the skip.
-In fairness, many waste disposal services use weight limits, as does Eastern Skip Hire in Kilsyth, and most other companies.
+If the load in the skip is too heavy, the front loader won't be able to lift it.
+In fairness, many waste disposal services use weight limits, as does Eastern Skip Hire, and most other companies.
 It's just that with light general waste, we allow some bricks, concrete, etc., within the load.

 Sizes of Mobile Trailer Skips

-As far as I am aware, they are only available in 3 or 4 cubic meter sizes, and people are limited in their use of these skips due to the holding capacity being limited.
+As far as I am aware, they are only available in 3 or 4 cubic meter sizes, and people are limited in their use of these skips due to their limited holding capacity.
 The length and width of these skips are acceptable.
 The problem I can see is the shape.
 With the door opening being high, it would be a challenge for many people to load.
 The actual skip is not very long, and the width is fine.
 However, people are limited by the length of items that can be placed inside the skip.

 What are Trailer Skips Used For?

-Trailer skips are only suitable for very light items or light general waste materials.
-No building waste is allowed or permitted, due to the waste being heavy for the disposal requirements.
+Trailer skips are suitable only for very light items or light general waste.
+No building waste is allowed, as it is too heavy for the disposal requirements.

 Hook Lift Bins: What Are They?

-Hook Lift Bins are precisely what they state.
-They need a truck to be fitted with a special hook, which is used to lift the front of the bin up, while the truck slowly reverses under the bin, which is finally pulled onto the back of the truck.
+Hook Lift Bins are precisely what they say they are.
+They need a truck fitted with a special hook that lifts the front of the bin while the truck slowly reverses under it, finally pulling the bin onto the back of the truck.
 To place the bin down, it is in reverse order, but the bin rolls on fitted rear rollers.

 The rear of the bins is fitted with a roller on each back corner.
-These rollers stop or limit the bins' damage to the surface it is sliding over.
-However, older bins occasionally have rear rollers that cease to turn, potentially damaging the surface the bin slides over due to the roller skidding on the surface.
+These rollers stop or limit damage to the surface they slide over.
+However, older bins occasionally have rear rollers that cease to turn, potentially damaging the surface the bin slides over as the rollers skid.

 Sizes of Hook Lift Bins?

-There is a vast range of different-sized hook lift bins.
-The standard sizes are from 4 cubic meters up to 42 cubic meters.
+There is a wide range of hook-lift bins of different sizes.
+The standard sizes range from 4 to 42 cubic meters.
 They may even go bigger!

 They are not suitable for confined spaces, as they are approximately 2.4m wide.
 However, the sides of these smaller bins are lower.